cy3e/Portfolio/README.md

 # Portfolio
-its a summary about my own wor
+its a summary about my own work

 the ia is stil in development